Tolly08/Olympic-Games-Analysis/README.md

 # Olympic-Games-Analysis
 Hi there!
 Welcome to another Exploratory Data Analysis.
 In this Project, I downloaded the dataset from kaggle.
-The Olympic Games are the leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in different kinds of competitions.
+The Olympic Games are the leading international sport events which includes summer and winter sports competitions of thousands athletes from around the world participating in different kinds of competitions.
+## Olympic Games Analysis